 Up until the 1980s, ski areas in Japan were domestically dominated.
 A nationwide boom in leisure activities in 1960s led to an increase in visitor numbers in Hakuba rising from 336,000 in 1960 to 1.6 million in 1967, a four fold increase.
 By the 1980s, Japan’s growing economic bubble, which allowed banks to lend too easily, saw Hakuba’s infrastructure grow into the resort as it stands today, with many Japanese people building and buying lodges, hotels and apartments.
 But, as always, the boom was not to last.
 By the time the Japanese economic bubble burst in the early 1990s, the bid for the 1998 Nagano Winter Olympic Games had already been placed.
 The Games took place towards the tail-end of one of the country’s biggest economic crashes.
 The same people who had built Hakuba were now bankrupt or in serious debt.
 However, by using Hakuba as the platform on which to stage the ski jump, cross country, downhill, super giant and giant slalom events, it allowed the resort to come to international attention, especially to the Australian market.
 As a consequence, it was many of those early visitors from Oz, who were looking for decent snow closer to home than Europe, who bought the lodges and apartments that were being taken to auction.
 Along with the rise in budget air travel in the early 2000s, it secured a new international era for Japan’s ski industry.

 For Hakuba, the quality of the snow will no doubt ensure its survival and will hopefully keep drawing international revellers for more of the white stuff.
 “No ski, no life” sums up the tone when it comes to Hakuba and its tight knit community, many of whom have been working in the area for generations.
 It’s a quote that was made at a pre-season event for locals and seasonnaires by Oito, who is part of the family that owns the Iimori resort.
 Aside from owning part of the hill, his family also owns a construction company which has been heavily involved in the clear up following the earthquake.
 He had come to the event still dressed in his overalls, as work was continuing into the night.
-Despite the long hours, roads were repaired days, almost hours after the quake.
+Despite the long hours, roads were repaired in days, almost hours after the quake.
 People were moved away from affected areas or their homes, and many whose houses were destroyed have since been moved to temporary purpose-built housing.
-The swift effort of the locals in Hakuba even prompted many in Tokyo to reflect on how community can shape the after-effects of an inevitable quake in the capital.
+The swift effort of the locals in Hakuba even prompted many in Tokyo to reflect on how the strength of a community can shape the after-effects of an inevitable quake in the capital.
 An article in the Yomiuri Shimbun and the Japan Times stated that, “We hope the earthquake will be an opportunity to recognize anew the importance of mutual help and cooperation within local community.”

 Whether a season is affected by environmental or economic factors, in ski resort life, there are no guarantees.
-Yet for many who live in the mountains, and especially in Hakuba, it’s a risk that’s always worth taking.
+However, for many who live in the mountains, and especially in Hakuba, it’s a risk that’s always worth taking.